libp2p/js-libp2p-webrtc-star/README.md

 [![](https://github.com/libp2p/interface-peer-discovery/raw/master/img/badge.png)](https://github.com/libp2p/interface-peer-discovery)

-## Rendezvous server (aka Signalling server)
+## Rendezvous server (aka Signaling server)

-Nodes using `libp2p-webrtc-star` will connect to a known point in the network, a rendezvous point where they can learn about other nodes (Discovery) and exchange their [SDP offers (signalling data)](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).
+Nodes using `libp2p-webrtc-star` will connect to a known point in the network, a rendezvous point where they can learn about other nodes (Discovery) and exchange their [SDP offers (signaling data)](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).

-`libp2p-webrtc-star` comes with its own signalling server, used for peers to handshake their signalling data and establish a connection.
+`libp2p-webrtc-star` comes with its own signaling server, used for peers to handshake their signaling data and establish a connection.
 You can install it in your machine by installing the module globally:

 ```bash
 > npm install --global libp2p-webrtc-star